gaeljw/gaeljw.github.io/docs/prometheus_to_otel.markdown

 A lot of libraries and frameworks can be instrumented in the same way that we added JVM metrics previously.

+For instance:

+- Frameworks/servers: Akka, Jetty, Spring, Vertx
+- Database connections pools: Apache DBCP, c3p0, HikariCP
+- Databases: Cassandra, Elasticsearch
+- Libraries: Guava, Hibernate

+The complete list of instrumentations supported by OpenTelemetry is available directly on their GitHub: [https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation).

+Other instrumentations might be offered by the community in other projects.

 ### Auto instrumentation

 Metrics of the libraries or frameworks you use will be exposed automatically.